jacebenson/jace.pro/src/posts/2025/2025-05-11-calling-script-includes-from-uib-client-scripts.md

 Let’s first talk about how this is working for me.

-Everything I read to do this either says make a rest call or use the “new transform data resource”.
+Everything I read to do this either says make a rest call or use the "new transform data resource".
 When trying the data resource it never seemed to run the script include.
 So I went with rest.
-I’m sure I missed something I’ll be asking Tomas about this.
+I’m sure I missed something I'll be asking Tomas about this.

 My working steps.